N S E W

 Procurement

 The upstream engine of your supply chain — determining what you buy, from whom, at what cost, and under what terms.
-Poorly managed procurement affects unit cost, supplier concentration risk, payment terms, your ability to scale, and whether tariff exposure is managed or absorbed.
+Poorly managed procurement affects unit cost, supplier concentration risk, payment terms, and whether tariff exposure is managed or absorbed.

 • Supplier selection, qualification & risk scoring